Adv4nc3d/Carousels/README.md

 # General
-Carousel and container types as used by Netflix, Disney+, Amazon Video and more.
+Carousel and container types as used by Netflix, Disney+, Amazon Video and more.<br>
-All with responsive design including mouse & touch handling.
+All with responsive design including mouse and touch handling.<br>
 Made with Html, CSS and jQuery.

 - Slide Carousel,